 Smoking puts people with diabetes at serious risk of impairment and early death.
 It makes blood sugar harder to control and damages the blood vessels that feed the heart, brain, eyes, kidneys and nerves, all of which can speed up the complications listed in No. 4 above.
 Quitting could literally save your life.

 Resources and support: Having trouble quitting?
-Ask your doctor about medications that can help, and read quitnow.net/oregon for more information and resources.
+Ask your doctor about medications that can help.
+Check out quitnow.net for more information and resources.